-- check the syntax and store the programme or function, - paste the programme or function name on the first available line of the Calculator page.
+- check the syntax and store the program or function, - paste the program or function name on the first available line of the Calculator page.

-If the programme or function requires you to supply one or more arguments, type the values or variable names inside the parentheses.

-4. Tap [ENTER].
+- 3. If the program or function requires you to supply one or more arguments, type the values or variable names inside the parentheses. - 4.
+Tap [ENTER].

-Note: You can also run a programme or function in Calculator or Notes applications by typing the name of the programme with parentheses and any required arguments and tapping [ENTER].
+Note: You can also run a program or function in Calculator or Notes applications by typing the name of the program with parentheses and any required arguments and tapping [ENTER].